DefinitionThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-The so-called "big five" of thoracic pain include - besides ACS:
+The so-called "big five" of thoracic pain include - in addition to ACS:

 - Aortic dissection

-- Boerhaave syndrome (spontaneous rupture of the esophagus after strong vomiting)
+- Boerhaave syndrome (spontaneous rupture of the esophagus after severe vomiting)

-Furthermore, the following diseases are possible by differential diagnosis:
+Furthermore, differential diagnosis of the following diseases are possible:

 - Dressler syndrome (so-called postmyocardial infarction syndrome)